ht0324/ht0324.github.io/_posts/2024-09-10-exchange-translation.md

 -   **Leisure activities at school:** You can enjoy bowling, pool, PlayStation, and Switch on the B1 floor of the Texas Union building.
 There's a well-equipped esports facility created by DELL to promote Alienware.
 The Blanton Museum of Art, located within the school, recently opened, and it's free for UT students.

--   **Sports facilities:** There are two places, Greg Gym and RecSports, where you can do various sports like squash, table tennis, basketball, swimming, etc., and the facilities are great.
+-   **Sports facilities:** There are two places, Greg Gym and RecSports, where you can do various sports like squash, table tennis, basketball, swimming, etc., and the facilities are good.

 -   The campus is large, so it's a bit tiring to walk around.
 I used the OrangeBike Project, which rents out bikes for $50 per semester, and it saved me a lot of time.
 However, make sure to choose a good bike when you first get it.
 And take good care of it.
 I had my bike stolen towards the end, which was a hassle.